sheepdog/sheepdog/doc/how_to_upload_packages.rst

 2. Make Package
 -----------------
-Here is just an exmple with sheepdog-1.0.1.tar.gz.
+Here is just an example with sheepdog-1.0.1.tar.gz.

 Replace source-code file which answers your purpose.